jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

   (d) the name of every person who, after this section comes into force, has been recorded as a current industry participant but subsequently ceases to be.
 (3) For the purposes of the register,—
   (a) an industry participant's contact details are its physical address, postal address, telephone number, fax number, and email address; and
-  (b) an industry participant's business details are details about the nature of its business (for example, whether it is involved in generation, transmission, distribution, retailing, or a combination of any of these).
+  (b) an industry participant's business details are details about the nature of its business (for example, whether it is engaged in generation, transmission, distribution, retailing, or a combination of any of these).
 (4) The register may, but need not, contain the names of all or any industry participants that are exempt from the obligation to be registered.

 ### 28 Transfer of old information to register